Bellspringsteen/Bellspringsteen.github.io/_posts/2023-4-22-FloatingNYCSolar.md

 ### Can we float these solar panels?
 https://en.wikipedia.org/wiki/Floating_solar

 Hudson River - Half of the hudson river along the side of Manhattan would be 5 square miles.
+Add in parts of east river, the bay, etc and you could get close to 35 square miles.

 Jamaica Bay - 24 square miles

 Resevoirs - https://www.nyc.gov/html/nycwater/html/drinking/reservoir.shtml NYC resevoirs which are closed to motorized boats are about 25 square miles in surface area.

 Long Island Sound- Easily fit a 35 square mile section